Account

 The numeric method gives permissions to files and folders in Linux in this way.

-2. Symbolic Method
+2. Symbolic Method:

 In the symbolic method, permissions are assigned using letters and operators instead of numbers.